jalafel/jessicaquynh.github.io/_posts/2016-11-25-innovation.md

 ---

 There has always existed a tension between innovation and history.
 Even in terms of physical dynamics.
-One is divined to move forward, imagining and then usurping the future, while the latter is analyzing and uncovering the past.
+The former is divined to move forward, imagining and usurping the future, while the latter is analyzing and uncovering the past.

-In my studies and research into UNIX, I cannot help but to consider the way in which current technologies are built upon one another.
+In my studies and research into UNIX, I cannot help but to consider the way in which current technologies are built upon & are interconnected with one another.

 We have an engine like V8 that runs and compiles JavaScript to native machine code, which is written in C++.
 But then how does C++ run and compile?
 With a computer program also written in a unique programming language.
 What and how does it run?
+These questions cascade endlessly.

 I recall a conversation I had recently about algorithmic design and current technologies.
 How each breed, or iteration of tech nowadays is an improved and faster version of the other.
-I suppose, while this is true, I cannot help but to notice that all things return back to a trivial, and fundamental operational set of procedures.
+I suppose, while this is true, I cannot help but to notice that all things return back to a trivial and fundamental operational set of procedures.

-The reason to why I began writing this post was to note, truly, how science and innovation only propels itself forward upon the broadened understanding of the world and its formation - whether by mathematical structures or social impulses.
+The reason to why I began writing this post was to note, truly, how science and innovation only propels itself forward upon the broadened understanding of the world and its formation --- whether by mathematical structures or social impulses.

-Naturally there are edge cases of "serendipity" - but I am beginning to wonder if there truly exists such a thing.
+Naturally there are edge cases of "serendipity" --- but I am beginning to wonder if there truly exists such a thing.
 Wouldn't it be reasonable to consider that a person of a fairly robust set of habits, existing in a fairly predictable environment, is bound to end up in a certain outcome or create a certain product